 Sport & Physical Education

-Click the following link to more information about the PE/Sports Government Funding in Primary Schools and where we have allocated our funding
+Click the following link to more information about the PE/Sports Government Funding in Primary Schools

 School Aims for Sport

-To enable children to become independently active within the school and community
+- To enable children to become independently active within the school and community

-To develop skills and concepts in relation to physical competence, health and fitness, safe practice, personal and social skills.
+- To develop skills and concepts in relation to physical competence, health and fitness, safe practice, personal and social skills.

-All children participate in physical education and games for two hours a week and the school follows the National Curriculum requirements for Key Stage 1.
+Chief Medical Officer guidelines recommend that primary school children undertake at least 30 minutes of physical activity a day in school, at Prospect Hill Infant School all children participate in physical education and games for two hours a week and the school follows the National Curriculum requirements for Key Stage 1.